top of page

 Hypnosis Therapy

 In my counseling practice, I have been working with an 11-year-old boy with ODD.
-His defiance and associated anger when asked to participate in family activities and perform chores has affected the behavior of his three younger siblings, and been a source of acrimony within the family.
+His defiance and associated anger when asked to participate in family activities and perform chores has affected the behavior of his three younger siblings and been a source of acrimony within the family.

 This patient was taught how to use hypnosis to calm himself.
 In the first session, he learned how to imagine being at his favorite, relaxing, safe place, which he picked as the beach, and to recall his calm feeling when he was not in hypnosis, by crossing his fingers, which was a hand gesture of his choice.